mmilad75/safe-global/README.md

 ## Things to consider

-It's up to you to come with a solution on how to store the private key securely.
+It's up to you to come up with a solution on how to store the private key securely.
 Think about the security implications of storing a private key on a device and how you can mitigate the risks.

 ## Get started